 Want to see more images like this?
-Check out the Niccoli Photography website link in the bio (you can even purchase your favorite images there)!
+Check out the Niccoli Photography website at niccoliphotography.zenfolio.com (link in the bio)!
+Shop prices have recently been updated, and print options expanded. .

 A few shots of the rattle on yesterday’s canebrake.
 You can tell she’s lost buttons in the past because the end of her rattle has a squared-off, tiered look and doesn’t end with a smooth rounded-off button.
 Regardless, she was still able to communicate her “that’s close enough fella” message to me loud and clear with her remaining buttons.
 A message we always respect around here. #velvettail#canebrake#timberrattlesnake#crotalushorridus#conservation#buttons

 Found this beautiful canebrake rattle snake ( aka timber rattler) in a stack of pallets I was moving.
 It was coiled less than a foot away from my stomach before I saw it.
 True to form for most snakes, he only wanted to be left alone and slowly moved away from me.
 He (or she?) is now living in a local forest preserve!